Ball Park Music (album)

-Ball Park Music is the sixth studio album by Australian indie rock band Ball Park Music.
-It was written and recorded in Brisbane throughout the 2019–20 Australian bushfire season, and released on 23 October 2020.
-The album was preceded by three singles – "Spark Up!", "Day & Age" and notably "Cherub", which polled at number four in the Triple J Hottest 100 of 2020.
+Ball Park Music is the sixth studio album by Australian indie rock band Ball Park Music, released on 23 October 2020 by Prawn Records and Inertia.
+Written and recorded in Brisbane throughout the 2019–20 Australian bushfire season, the album was supported by three singles—"Spark Up!", "Day & Age" and "Cherub", which polled at number four in Triple J's Hottest 100 of 2020.

-The record achieved commercial success, debuting at number 2 on the ARIA Albums Chart.
-It was nominated for Australian Album of the Year at the 2020 J Awards and Album of the Year at the 2021 Queensland Music Awards, winning the latter.
-It was further nominated for Best Independent Release and Best Rock Album at the 2021 ARIA Awards.
+A commercial success, Ball Park Music debuted at number 2 on the ARIA Albums Chart, received Australian Album of the Year at the 2020 J Awards, and was nominated for Album of the Year at the 2021 Queensland Music Awards, Best Independent Release and Best Rock Album at the 2021 ARIA Awards.